mytinycloud/caltrops/README.md

 https://github.com/Lambosaurus/caltrops/releases/download/fvtt-latest/module.json
 ```

+## Manual installation

+If manual install is required, download the [module.zip](https://github.com/Lambosaurus/caltrops/releases/download/fvtt-latest/module.zip).
+This should be unzipped into your foundry modules directory and renamed to `fvtt-caltrops`.

+> Ie, the manifest.json will be located at `/data/modules/fvtt-caltrops/manifest.json`

 ## Deployment

 On push to the `deploy/fvtt` branch, module source is zipped and uploaded to the tag `fvtt-latest`.